saurav-prasad/Netflix2.0/README.md

 ## Introduction

-With a focus on simplicity and clean design, this app prioritizes user experience, making it easy for customers to find and purchase the necessary products they need.
+With a focus on simplicity and clean design, this app prioritizes user experience, making it easy for viewers to watch movies comfortably.
 ## Tech Stack

 This project was built using the following technologies and tools: